LYRICS & LITERATURE

 For questions or to book a LYRICS & LITERATURE Artist Residency

 Priscilla Sanders, M.Ed. is a multi-instrumentalist songwriter and singer.
-She studied classical piano from age 7, lyric writing with a Berklee College of Music professor, songwriting and music theory in Los Angeles, and also released a CD, Ride a Wave with Me.
+She studied classical piano from age 7, lyric writing with a Berklee College of Music professor, songwriting and music theory in Los Angeles and Nashville, and released a CD, Ride a Wave with Me.
 Currently, she is studying guitar and writing songs for her next CD.